Practicing scales is a key aspect of mastering any instrument you decide to learn.

 However, this isn’t the only scale that uses this set of notes.
 In music theory, there is a concept which is named “relative scales”.

-This means that for every major scale has its relative minor scale, and every minor scale has its relative major too.
+This means that every major scale has its relative minor scale, and every minor scale has its relative major too.

 This tells us that they use the exact same notes, but the tonic (note of the scale) is different.